Eveldee/Nobeta-Guides/Any% NMG/README.md

 Once you reach this point, you can stop running to recover some stamina but continue moving forward by entering the next corridor.
 You won't get hit by the lightning traps if you're not running (which you can't do anyway since you need to regenerate stamina).
 Start running again when you get close to 75% stamina, you can wait for a bit more if it feels easier to you.

 Go to the right at end of the corridor, do the two jumps on the platforms and reach the crystal that maintains the magic barrier.
 The easiest way to destroy this crystal is to jump, do two aerial melee attacks, do an arcane shot and then do a triple melee attacks on the ground followed by another single shot.

+> [!NOTE]
+>
+> It is required to kill at least two enemies if going for the Arcane 2 skip route to have enough mana for upgrades later on at Tania.
+I prefer to kill the one downstairs before the lightning trap and the one on the two platforms before the crystal.
+Of course you can adapt to your preferences, just don't forget that kill the enemies near the crystal has no use because they will die during when destroying the crystal in any case!

 ### [Rescue Cat](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=61)